tatellog/react-gbg/README.md

 ### Responsive Design

+Important: I skip Test due to taking me more time to configure, with more time i will able to do it

 - **Consistent Experience**: Ensured that the application is fully responsive and provides a consistent user experience across various devices.

 ### Filter Component